Tomasuh/Tomasuh.github.io/_posts/2014-11-18-From-Wordpress-to-Jekyll.md

 I've finally taken the step from Wordpress till Jekyll, having it hosted on [Github](https://github.com/Tomasuh/Tomasuh.github.io).
 Works great, though in the future weeks the page may be a bit messy at times having me setting it all up.

 Never used Jekyll?
-Give it a try, as the page are all static there's almost no security concerns for me, in compare with Wordpress quite often receiving critical updates to the core and plugins.
+Give it a try, as the page are all static there's almost no security concerns, in compare with Wordpress quite often receiving critical updates to the core and plugins.